Personal Income Tax Preparation

 - Professional and union dues

-Form T2202 for tuition must be signed by the student if transferring to parent.
-Rental receipts or letter from landlord showing the amount of rent paid for 2022 and address of rental unit are required.
+- Tuition, student loan interest, and rent.
+Form T2202 for tuition must be signed by the student if transferring to a parent.
+Rental receipts or letter from landlord showing the amount of rent paid for 2022 and address of rental unit are also required.

+- Working from home.
 A deduction may be available if you qualify.
-Provide us with the number of days you worked from home in 2022
+Provide us with the number of days you worked from home in 2022.

 New Credits/Deductions in 2022: